CV

 Work experience

-- November 2019 to Present: Statistician
+- US Census Bureau November 2019 to Present: Statistician

-- Labor Dynamics Institute - Cornell University
+- Cornell University Labor Dynamics Institute

 - Federal Reserve Bank of Dallas